 Two of the most frightening things in the world are giant sea creatures and water parks, so why someone decided to combine those two things and create SeaWorld boggles the mind.
 Judging by how often terrible things happen at SeaWorld, the best you can hope for is to show up on a day that there's a 12-car pile up, because the alternative seems to be a trainer being drowned by an orca.
 This list of the most awful SeaWorld accidents and most brutal SeaWorld deaths is going to have you turning in your season pass faster than you can say "Blacfkfish."

 Not all of the people on this list were bludgeoned by stray bits of park machinery or swallowed whole by imprisoned animals; some of them just suffered the misfortune of floating in a lazy river during a freak lightning storm or sitting in the fifth row during the Baywatch-themed water show.From Sea World Orlando to Sea World San Diego, there have sadly been all too many deaths and accidents at SeaWorld parks.
 Read on to learn more about these tragic SeaWorld deaths, injuries, and incidents and remember that as cute as Sea World animals seem, there is a dark side to these amusement parks.

-In 1987, two orcas grabbed trainer Jonathan Smith (who had less than one week of experience working with the animals), dragging him across the pool.
+In 1987, two orcas grabbed trainer Jonathan Smith, who had less than one week of experience working with the animals.
+They dragged him across the pool.
 Though he survived the attack, his kidneys were ruptured, his liver was lacerated, and he had cuts all over his body.